ShivSPGupta/QuadB_Tech/W1/D5/ecomm-app/README.md

 - 🛒 Add to Cart with quantity management (using Redux)
 - ❤️ Wishlist toggle (via Prop Drilling)
 - 🌙 Dark/Light theme switcher (using Context API)
-- 🧭 Navbar with cart and wishlist icons
 - 🔄 Routing for Home, Cart, and Wishlist pages

 ---